 “With a little preplanning, careful packing, and consideration travellers can cut down on single-use plastics every day.
 An easy way to minimize single-use is to invest in a UV water filter and a metal or BPA free reusable plastic bottle.

-According to Earth Day, humans use 1MM plastic water bottles per minute.
-Carrying reusable utensils with you can help cut down on the plastics you consume when indulging in takeout or street food.
+According to Earth Day, humans use 1.2 million plastic water bottles per minute.
+Carrying reusable utensils with you, as you look for ways to travel sustainably and in your daily life, can help cut down on the plastics you consume when indulging in takeout or street food.

 If you enjoy using straws remember to keep a reusable, folding straw in your day pack or purse.
 When out shopping for groceries or gifts brings with you a soft tote bag and skip the plastic.

 “Trains are a relaxing way to see parts of the country you might otherwise fly over.
 Seat 61 has a wealth of knowledge about rail travel everywhere from Australia to Zambia.
-When travelling overland by car ride-sharing will cut down on emissions.
+When travelling overland by car ride-sharing will cut down on emissions,” Elise shared.

 Elise also advises tourists to look for tour companies that support local communities.
 This means staying in locally owned hotels, eat in places that cook locally sourced produce, are B corps, adhere to ChildSafe policies, and connect with the local community.